 A publicly-traded partnership is not required to withhold tax from its partners.
+A publicly-traded partnership cannot elect to file and pay PTF tax.

 What does taxable in other states mean?

 Taxable in other states means you are subject to and actually pay "tax" in another state.
 "Tax" means net income tax, franchise tax measured by net income, or franchise tax for the privilege of doing business.
 You are considered taxable in another state if that state has jurisdiction to subject you to a net income tax even though that state does not impose such a tax.
 This definition is for purposes of allocating nonbusiness income and apportioning business income inside or outside Illinois.